project-flogo/rules/examples/flogo/creditcard/README.md

 ```
 cBadUser : Check for new user input data - check if age <18 and >=45, empty address and salary less than 10k
 cNewUser : Check for new user input data - check if age >=18 and <= 44, address and salary >= 10k
-cUserIdMatch : Check for id match from 'UserAccount' and 'UpdateCibil' tuples
+cUserIdMatch : Check for id match from 'UserAccount' and 'UpdateCreditScore' tuples
-cUserCibil : Check for cibil >= 750 && < 820
+cUserCreditScore : Check for CreditScore >= 750 && < 820
-cUserLowCibil : Check for cibil < 750
+cUserLowCreditScore : Check for CreditScore < 750
-cUserHighCibil : Check for cibil >= 820 &&  <= 900
+cUserHighCreditScore : Check for CreditScore >= 820 &&  <= 900
 ```
 #### Actions
 ```